quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part101_17.1_An_Ising_M.md

 :p What steps are involved in extending the 1D model to a 2D Ising model?
 ??x
 Extend the ferromagnetic spin-spin interaction from the 1D model to include nearest neighbors in a two-dimensional square lattice.
-For simplicity, start with small \(N\) and use periodic boundary conditions.
+For simplicity, start with small $N$ and use periodic boundary conditions.

 ```java
 // Pseudocode for creating a 2D Ising model